Israel, Gaza militants trade fire as Mideast tensions mount

 Associated Press

-JERUSALEM (AP) — Palestinians fired several rockets into southern Israel from the Gaza Strip early Thursday as Israeli aircraft hit Gaza militant sites soon after an earlier rocket strike that was the second such attack this week.
+JERUSALEM (AP) — Palestinian militants fired several rockets into southern Israel from the Gaza Strip early Thursday and Israeli aircraft hit militant targets in Gaza, part of an escalation that was eerily similar to the run-up to last year’s Israel-Gaza war.

-The cross-border Gaza violence was an extension of Israeli-Palestinian tensions that have been boiling in Jerusalem.
+The cross-border strikes came against the backdrop of Israeli-Palestinian tensions that have been boiling in Jerusalem.

+On Wednesday, hundreds of flag-waving Israeli ultra-nationalists marched toward predominantly Palestinian areas around Jerusalem’s Old City, a demonstrative display of Israeli control over the disputed city seen as a provocation by Palestinians.

+Police closed the main road leading to the Damascus Gate of the Old City, the epicenter of last year’s unrest preceding an 11-day war between Israel and Hamas.
+After some pushing and shoving with police, the marchers rallied near the barricades, waving flags, singing and chanting.

+For Palestinians, the mosque compound, administered by Muslim clerics, is also a rare place in Israeli-annexed east Jerusalem where they have a measure of control.
+Palestinians seek east Jerusalem, captured by Israel in the 1967 Mideast war, as a future capital.

+Palestinian militant groups in Gaza — the ruling Hamas and the smaller Islamic Jihad — have positioned themselves as defenders of the Jerusalem holy site.
+On Wednesday, Hamas said Israel would bear “full responsibility for the repercussions” if it allowed the marchers “to approach our holy sites.”

-The Israeli military said four rockets were fired from Gaza early Thursday and were intercepted by air defenses.
-Late Wednesday, a rocket was fired from Gaza, triggering Israeli airstrikes.
+Several rockets were fired from Gaza overnight.
+Four rockets fired early Thursday were intercepted by Israel, the military said.
 There were no immediate reports of casualties or damage, and no one claimed the rocket strikes.
-Israel holds the Hamas militant group that rules Gaza responsible for all rocket fire and typically responds with airstrikes within hours.
+Israel holds Hamas responsible for all rocket fire.

-Early Thursday, Israeli warplanes conducted a series of airstrikes at a Hamas military site in the central Gaza Strip, local media reported.
+Early Thursday, Israeli warplanes conducted a series of airstrikes in the central Gaza Strip, local media reported.
 Social media posts by activists showed smoke billowing in the air.
-The Israeli military said the airstrikes were aimed at a militant site and an entrance of a tunnel leading to an underground complex holding “raw chemicals” to make rockets.
+The Israeli military said the airstrikes were aimed at a militant site and an entrance of a tunnel leading to an underground complex holding chemicals to make rockets.

-Hamas had earlier issued vague threats over a planned march through Jerusalem by Israeli ultra-nationalists.
-But Israeli police blocked roads and prevented the marchers from reaching dense Palestinian neighborhoods in and around the Old City, after a similar event nearly a year ago helped trigger an Israel-Gaza war.

-Police used parked trucks and barricades just outside the walls of the Old City to close the main road leading down to Damascus Gate, the epicenter of last year’s unrest.
-After some pushing and shoving with police, the marchers rallied near the barricades, waving flags, singing and chanting.

-Israeli police deployed in large numbers around the historic Old City, home to major religious sites for Jews, Christians and Muslims, out of concern that confrontations could further inflame an already tense situation during the Jewish holiday of Passover and the Muslim holy month of Ramadan.
+The military later said its planes attacked another Hamas compound after an anti-aircraft missile was fired from Gaza during the initial airstrikes.
+It said the missile failed to hit its target and no injuries or damage were reported.

-Tensions have surged in recent weeks after a series of deadly attacks inside Israel, followed by military operations in the occupied West Bank.
-On Monday, Palestinian militants fired a rocket from the Gaza Strip into Israel for the first time in months, and Israel responded with airstrikes.
-That rocket was intercepted and there were no casualties from the exchange.
+Tensions have surged in recent weeks after a series of deadly attacks inside Israel, Israeli military operations in the occupied West Bank and repeated clashes between Israelis and Palestinians at the Al Aqsa compound.

-It came after repeated clashes between Israeli police and Palestinians at the Al-Aqsa mosque compound, known to Jews as the Temple Mount.

-The hilltop shrine in Jerusalem’s Old City is the third holiest in Islam, while for Jews it is their holiest site, where two temples stood in antiquity.
-It is the emotional ground zero for the Israeli-Palestinian conflict and a flashpoint for previous rounds of violence.

 Last May, Palestinian militants in Gaza fired rockets toward Jerusalem as a much larger group of thousands of Israelis held a flag march to the Old City following weeks of protests and clashes in and around Al-Aqsa.
 Those events led to an 11-day war between Israel and Hamas.

-Israeli nationalists stage such marches to try to assert sovereignty over east Jerusalem, which Israel seized in the 1967 Mideast war, along with the West Bank and Gaza, and annexed in a move not recognized internationally.
+Israeli nationalists stage such marches to try to assert sovereignty over east Jerusalem, which Israel seized in 1967, along with the West Bank and Gaza, and annexed in a move not recognized internationally.
 The Palestinians seek an independent state in all three territories and consider east Jerusalem their capital.

-Organizer Noam Nisan defended the march in an interview with Kan public radio before it was held, saying: “A Jew with a flag in Jerusalem is not a provocation.”

-He said the demonstration was a response to Palestinians pelting buses with stones just outside the Old City earlier this week.
-The attack happened near an entrance leading to the Western Wall, the holiest site where Jews can pray, which is next to Al-Aqsa.

 Associated Press writer Joseph Krauss in Jerusalem contributed to this report.